-Within Oracle Service Cloud, masks can be used when configuring any custom field that has a data type equal to a text field.
+Within Oracle B2C Service, masks can be used when configuring any custom field that has a data type equal to a text field.
 When you hover over the Mask field, a pop-up displays that provides information about creating a mask.

 You can define a mask in the custom text field for a specific number of characters, but you cannot define a minimum number of characters.